 HUMANA (HMO & PPO) Managed Care Medicare Replacement Insurance:

-We accept Humana Plans, when their physicians pre-authorize coverage for your short term rehabilitation.
+We accept Humana Plans, when physicians pre-authorize coverage for your short term rehabilitation.
 Your length of stay will depend upon a continuing coverage determination made by a visiting Humana physician.
-Our Case Manager will be available to assist you in planning your discharge.
-Under Humana, services provided and coverage limitations are based on Medicare’s guidelines for skilled nursing facility care.
-If you already were an in-patient in another nursing facility within the last sixty days, your days at that previous facility are counted from Day 1.
+Our Case Manager will assist you in planning your discharge.

-Hamlin Place accepts long term care private pay admissions, or to extend a short term stay, or for Respite Care.
+Hamlin Place‘s skilled nursing facility in Boynton Beach, FL accepts long term care private pay admissions, or to extend a short term stay, or for Respite Care.
 Those wishing to apply for admission must verify their ability to meet the financial responsibilities to pay monthly invoices in advance upon admission.
 Please contact the Admissions Department with any questions.